Bacon Jalepeño Mac and Cheese has just the right amount of heat and salty crunch to make it the best homemade macaroni and cheese!

 - 3 cups shredded sharp cheddar

-- Add butter to mixture and allow to melt.
-Add milk and bring to boil while stirring constantly.
-Remove from heat, add cheese, and stir until melted.
+Add butter to mixture and allow to melt.
+Reduce heat to low and add milk and cheeses.
+Stir until melted.
 As soon as the cheese has melted and a sauce has formed, remove mixture from heat and stir in pasta.
 Enjoy!